-Linux is famous with its desktop environments and offers a lot of different type and style desktop alternatives.
-From KDE to openbox it can be used for different needs.
-Xfce is one of my favaourite desktop environment.
-Its features, performance and hardware needs are optimum for a lot of use cases.
+Linux is famous for its desktop environments and offers a lot of different types and style desktop alternatives.
+From KDE to Openbox it can be used for different needs.
+Xfce is one of my favorite desktop environment.
+Its features, performance, and hardware needs are optimum for a lot of use cases.

 You can get screenshots of Xfce from here.
-Xfce consist of diffrent components.
+Xfce consists of different components.

-Windows Manager: Manages placement of windows on desktop
+- Windows Manager: Manages placement of windows on the desktop

 Install Xfce on Ubuntu

-Xfce is one package in ubuntu and can be install just like below.
+Xfce is one package in ubuntu and can be installed just like below.

-Downloading packages and setting up them require some times.
+Downloading packages and setting up them require some time.
 It is about our internet connection and hard disk write speed.

 Install NetLoad Plugin For Xfce

-After installing package open Add New Items menu like below.
+Add New Items....
+After installing the package open Add New Items menu like below.

-After clicking Add New Items you will see new menu and filter Network monitor like below.
+After clicking Add New Items you will see a new menu and filter Network monitor like below.
+We will type the

 Select Network Monitor and click add.
-And here is the result Network Monitor will be added to the panel like below
+And here is the result Network Monitor will be added to the panel.

 Listing Xfce Applications

-There are some xfce related application like terminal.
-Ofcourse we can use all other applications but these applications are more integrated and need less hardware.
+There is some XFCE related application like a terminal.
+Of course, we can use all other applications but these applications are more integrated and need less hardware.

 If we want to search more specifically for plugins we can use follow